fwextensions/quick-score/README.md

 ### Sorting lists of objects

 Typically, you'll be sorting items more complex than a bare string.
-To tell QuickScore which of an object's keys to score a query against, pass an array of keys as the second parameter to the `QuickScore()` constructor:
+To tell QuickScore which of an object's keys to score a query against, pass an array of key names or dot-delimited paths as the second parameter to the `QuickScore()` constructor:

 ```js
 const bookmarks = [